(888) 552-6760 SCHEDULE AN APPOINTMENT

 What does an abnormal mole look like?

-It’s normal to develop freckles, moles and sunspots throughout your life, especially as you age.
-However, it’s a good idea to examine your moles regularly, looking for anything suspicious.
+It’s normal to develop freckles, moles and sunspots throughout life, especially as patients age.
+However, it’s a good idea to examine moles regularly, looking for anything suspicious that may be cancerous.

-Any mole you consider unusual should be examined by your doctor.
-It also helps to keep in mind the ABCDE rule for melanoma, which may help you know what you should be looking for.
+Any mole that seems unusual should be examined by a doctor.
+It also helps to keep in mind the ABCDE rule for skin cancer, which may help patients know what to look for.

 • Asymmetry: This is when a mole is abnormal in size, with the shape of one half not matching with the other half.